 - Beer: there must be a paperback novel and TV costume drama in this somewhere: rival breweries of the Smith family cheek-by-jowl.
 John Smith took over a long-established brewery in Tadcaster in 1847, then moved the business next door, eventually leaving the old building to his nephew Samuel.
 John Smith's grew into a large brewing combine, later acquired by Scottish & Newcastle and now part of Heineken.
 Meanwhile young Sam Smith started his own brewery in the old building, and this firm remains independent.
 You'll find the products of both Smiths everywhere.

 - Wine: Yorkshire has three commercial vineyards.
 They're at Ryedale (with sites at Westow and Howsham); Yorkshire Heart at Nun Monkton midway between York and Harrogate; and Leventhorpe on the east edge of Leeds, over the county border in West Yorkshire.
 Is Ryedale the most northerly vineyard in Britain?
-(More northerly claimants, e.g., in Orkney, don't use grapes.)
+(More northerly claimants, for instance in Orkney, don't use grapes.)
 It's certainly the most northerly in Yorkshire.

 Stay safe